 We also know that grandfather Crescenzo was born in Ariano di Puglia, Italy on October 12, 1889 and died on March 26, 1957 in Newark, NJ.
 As can be imagined, as the head of the household and bread winner for twelve people, he was a very hard working and dedicated family man.

-(Note: For more details on Concetta and Crescenzo see my sister Arlene’s descriptions of their backgrounds in more depth Her research of the family history is attached in the Addenda of this report.)
+(Note: For more details on Concetta and Crescenzo see my sister Arlene’s descriptions of their backgrounds in more depth.
+Her research of the family history is attached in the Addenda of this report.)

 At any rate it is certain that the Borrello’s were a practicing, religious Christian family who were active members of the First Italian Baptist Church of Silver Lake, NJ.
 The church is located on Franklin Street near the Belleville section bordering Newark, not far from the Borrello family home.
 The church is still there and it is still active.
 In addition to the supportive family values and the strong work ethics that were taught and practiced in the Borello home, the church had a very powerful influence on the molding of the character of the Borrello children.

 The siblings entire young lives outside the home and public school were centered about the church and church sponsored activities.
 On Sundays, especially, there were two services, one in the morning in English and another in the evening that was preached in Italian.
-In addition there aswas Sunday school plus a variety of other activities that reached out to the predominately Italian-American community that surrounded the church.
+In addition there was Sunday school and a variety of other activities that reached out to the predominately Italian-American community that surrounded the church.
 One of the more obvious of these outreach activities was the formation and building of the “Friendly House”, a YMCA type of building complete with swimming pool and gymnasium, that the congregation built around the corner from the church.
 This building and its church sponsored activities became a cornerstone of the church’s youth directed programs.

 The original pastor and organizer of the church and its activities was the Reverend Benedetto Pascale.
 He was a strong and charismatic leader and a staunch disciple of the Baptist faith.
 He had an infectious, almost regal manner about him, one that automatically elicited respect from all who associated with him.
-He was a very knowledgeable and articulate believer in the Christian faith, an ardent anti papist, a strong anti-papist, a skilled orator and debater, a born organizer, and a truly caring person who exerted a very compelling, paternalistic influence over his flock.
+He was a very knowledgeable and articulate believer in the Christian faith, a strong anti-papist, a skilled orator and debater, a born organizer, and a truly caring person who exerted a very compelling, paternalistic influence over his flock.
 He was widely respected and, in his later life, he was frequently recognized in the general community, both inside and outside the church.
 On one occasion he was invited to (and did) open the proceedings of the United States Congress.
 His strong and positive influence on the formative years of the Borrello children cannot be emphasized enough.
 This influence continued until his death in the late 1980’s.

 Rose Borello and her destined to be husband, Anthony (Tony) Luciano, met as young people and grew up in the church, jointly participating in a variety of its activities.
 He was three years older but, apparently, he recognized her as someone special at a very early age.
 She liked to tell the story of the time when she was just twelve years old that this fresh, older boy (Tony) informed her that he was going to marry her when they grew up.